 - Gramm-Leach-Bliley Act (GLBA), applicable to certain consumer information

-You may contact the Chief Information Security Officer (Marc Scarborough) with any question or concern about privacy or personal information.
-He has also been designated as the Data Protection Officer for inquires related to the GDPR.
+You may contact the Chief Information Security Officer (CISO) with any question or concern about privacy or personal information.
+The CISO has also been designated as the Data Protection Officer for inquires related to the GDPR.

 Rice University - MS 119, P.O.
 Box 1892